rosywhite/diary/_posts/site-architecture.md

 I'm choosing a GPL license.
 YIKES!
 Lol...
 GPL licenses “infect” all code that uses it with free licenses, so you cannot get a proprietary license or patent I believe for code with GPL-licensed software in its tech stack.

-but i want to experiment with this perma-open-source blockchain code called Polkadot (DOT).
-I think it’s a utility of the internet, a protocol like HTTP (HyperText Transfer Protocol). it's infrastructure-- they call it a metaprotocol. i think it would be cool over the next months to live-code a decentralized app (dapp) with Polkadot and also a dapp connecting to Solana and also Shopify too :)
+i think it would be cool over the next months to live-code a decentralized app (dapp) connecting to different blockchains and also a Shopify app too :)

 In other words, it’s a decentralized business shop connected to Shopify (software portal secured by major banks) and two blockchains (like having double backup with two strands of DNA).
 It’s partly a decentralized business shop and partly a subreddit-type network.
 It’s a decentralized autonomous organization (DAO) built with subsocial/substrate/polkadot. announcing it in the public domain means i cannot patent it, but i cannot patent it anyway because i plan to build on top of GPL-infrastructure codebases